 Injury is force meets child; child is damaged.
-Force causes an easy-to-remember event – shock, pain, ‘crack’, blood, fear – so there will always be a history of an injury.
+The force causes an easy-to-remember event – shock, pain, ‘crack’, blood, fear – so there will always be a history of an injury.
 When taking a history, remember the six honest men: when, how, where, what, who and why.

 In addition to a full history of presenting complaint and past medical, vaccination and developmental history, a trauma history should include:

 - Exact mechanism of injury when possible, preferably in parent’s or child’s own words

 - Symptoms at time of injury and subsequently

 - Hand dominance for upper limb injury